RebeccaML/Blog/README.md

 -Create a proper home page.
 Will display posts but have an intro section above.
 Then there'll be a new navigation link for 'Blog' which goes to the posts.

--Allow people to register and make an account.
-They'll need an account to post comments.
-Currently, comments must be approved by me before being shown which is not ideal.
+-Add some kind of 'I'm not a robot' authentication in order to post a comment.
+Currently I have to approve comments before they are displayed which is not ideal.